Main Content

 Size of mini-batches to use for prediction, specified as a positive integer.
 Larger mini-batch sizes require more memory, but can lead to faster predictions.

-When you make predictions with sequences of different lengths, the mini-batch size can impact the amount of padding added to the input data, which can result in different predicted values.
+When you make predictions with sequences of different lengths, the mini-batch size can affect the amount of padding added to the input data, which can result in different predicted values.
 Try using different values to see which works best with your network.
-To specify padding options, use the SequenceLength arguments.
+To specify padding options, use the SequenceLength name-value argument.

 Note